Ignisdeus/ECS_Testing/README.md

 # ECS_Testing

+* Blow this was the projected plan for the project*

 This document will outline the plan for this project, with scene progressions and behaviours found within each scene.

 **Scene 1:**

 ![Scene_One](https://github.com/Ignisdeus/ECS_Testing/blob/master/Images/Scene_One.jpg)

--	Big carrier ship (Wonder) fly’s through space with a wonder behaviour.
+-	Big carrier ship (Wonder) flyâ€™s through space with a wonder behaviour.
 -	Camera (Path Follow) circles the carer ship.
 -	Carrier ship (Seek) jumps to FTL.